aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 **Travis:** The Travis build status and results are linked near the bottom of your PR in GitHub.
 You can restart Travis if it gives error messages that seem inappropriate, or if the build stalls (for >1h). if you are pushing a last typo fix on a PR, it's ok to add `[skip ci]` in the commit message.
-It is not ok to do this if it's the first commit or you arere fixing more than documentation typos.
+It is not ok to do this if it's the first commit or if you are fixing more than documentation typos.

 **Documentation PRs:** If working specifically on markdowns files or other documentation, be sure to check the actual look of the document once you have pushed your PR and fix any formatting errors.
 You can do this by going to “Files Changed” and Viewing how your markdown file will actually appear in GitHub.
 Don’t forget to click all links.